2012 Chrysler Town & Country Performance

 - "The steering is light on center but has a pleasantly substantial feel as it is turned farther to either direction.
 A fair amount of body lean is noticed in fast corners, but this van doesn't wallow.
 Brakes are strong with good pedal feel.
 Simulated panic stops produced moderate nosedive." -- Consumer Guide

-- "The steering is quick, weighty, and tuned for Turn Nine at Watkins Glen, but we do wonder if the minivan crowd might prefer the lighter steering found in the (Honda Odyssey, Toyota Sienna or Nissan Quest)." -- Car and Driver
+- "The steering is quick, weighty, and tuned for Turn Nine at Watkins Glen, but we do wonder if the minivan crowd might prefer the lighter steering found in the three other vehicles [Honda Odyssey, Toyota Sienna and Nissan Quest]." -- Car and Driver

 - "Chrysler redesigned the suspension (in 2011), too.
 The changes may not make it an autocross champion, but it does help give it a very stable ride." -- The Detroit Free Press